-When the new physics was discovered a hundred years ago, the physicists of the world were confronted with a terrible realisation.
+When quantum theory was discovered a hundred years ago, the physicists of the world were confronted with a terrible realisation.
 As stated by DeWitt, quoted on the home page, they were no longer able to define reality.
 Quantum theory defines exactly what reality is made of at the fundamental level, but it seems to make no sense.
 As the great physicist, bongo drummer, safe-cracking hobbyist and all-round genius Richard Feynman famously wrote:

 Do not keep saying to yourself, if you can possibly avoid it, “But how can it be like that?” because you will get “down the drain,” into a blind alley from which nobody has yet escaped.
 Nobody knows how it can be like that.
 (1965)

-The meaning of what is possibly humanity’s greatest discovery has been impossible to divine.
+The meaning of what is often called humanity’s greatest discovery has been impossible to divine.

 This is the personal world.
 It is known in physics as the ‘relative world’ because it is defined relative to the agent.
 In this type of world the reality is defined by the observations made, the experiences of the agent.
-So the measurement problem does not arise.
+In this case the measurement problem does not arise.
 It is obvious why the world changes when it is looked at – because a new observation is added to the definition of the world.
 This is described in ‘The Measurement Problem‘.

-The crucial point is that the class will have different properties, properties that an element of the class cannot have.
+The key point is that the class inevitably has properties that an element of the class cannot have.
 There are various attributes that apply to a population that have no meaning with regard to a single person.
 The distribution of people is one example.
 As Russell made clear, failure to make this distinction of types inevitably leads to nonsense results and paradox.
 This is the origin of the measurement problem as described in Logical Types.

 The great paradoxes of quantum theory are resolved by the personal world.
 But there is another major conceptual revolution that has also lain incomplete.
-Relativity is universally accepted as the correct description of the universe, but here there are also great paradoxes.
+Relativity is universally accepted as the correct description of the universe, but here also there are great paradoxes.
 There is no passage of time.
-And there is no ‘Now’, the present moment, which was of great concern to Einstein who coined the term.
+And there is no ‘Now’, the present moment.
+This was of great concern to Einstein who coined the term.

 The situation follows automatically from the physics.
-As described in The Block Universe, the universe is a static, four-dimensional, space-time continuum.
+As shown by relativity, the universe is a static, four-dimensional, space-time continuum.
 This means the past and even the future are ‘there’ like the North and the South.
-This means there can be no passage of time, and there can be no ‘Now’, meaning the present moment.
+This means there can be no passage of time, and there can be no Now.
+This is all described in The Block Universe.

 The remarkable physicist Hermann Weyl solved both these paradoxes at a stroke back in 1949.
 His solution is simple, even obvious: